juju/docs/src/en/commands.md

    _-B, --no-browser-login  (= false)_

       Do not use web browser for authentication

    _--bind (= "")_

       Configure application endpoint bindings to spaces

-   _--budget (= "personal:0")_

-   budget and allocation limit

    _--channel (= "")_

       Channel to use when getting the charm or bundle from the charm store

    _--config  (= )_

       Path to yaml-formatted application config

    _--constraints (= "")_

       Set application constraints

    _--force  (= false)_

       Allow a charm to be deployed to a machine running an unsupported series

+   _--increase-budget  (= 0)_

+      increase model budget allocation by this amount

    _-m, --model (= "")_

       Model to operate in.
 Accepts [<controller name>:]<model name>

    _-n, --num-units  (= 1)_

       Number of application units to deploy for principal charms

    _--plan (= "")_

       plan to deploy charm under

    _--resource  (= )_

       Resource to be uploaded to the controller

    _--series (= "")_

       The series on which to deploy

    _--storage  (= )_

       Charm storage constraints

    _--to (= "")_

       The machine and/or container to deploy the unit in (bypasses constraints)

    **Details:**